AlanMorel/zhigly/README.md

 ## Installation

  * Download the code and open with Visual Studio 2010 Express or above.
  * NuGet packages are included.
-If you have any problem please follow [these instructions](http://stackoverflow.com/questions/6876732/how-do-i-get-nuget-to-install-update-all-the-packages-in-the-packages-config).
+If you have any issues, please follow [these instructions](http://stackoverflow.com/questions/6876732/how-do-i-get-nuget-to-install-update-all-the-packages-in-the-packages-config).
  * Import the schema information via the database.sql file inside the SQL folder.
  * Configure the API files found inside the API folder.
 This includes Facebook, Twitter, Google+, Imgur, Recaptcha and Zoho.
  * Configuration for Google Analytics can be found inside the JS/GoogleAnalytics.js file.